Scope of this guide

 Step 3: written offer

 If the employee agrees to explore the suggestion of settlement, the employer will then produce a written offer.
-This may be the actual agreement itself or simply a letter outlining the principal terms.
-It will also state that the employee must take legal advice on the whole package and in the vast majority of cases, the employer will offer to pay a fixed contribution towards the employee’s legal fees.
+This may be the actual agreement itself or simply a letter outlining the principal terms, including a provision with regards to how much money the employee may receive should they choose to accept the agreement.
+It will also state that the employee must take legal advice from a solicitor on the whole package and in the vast majority of cases, the employer will offer to pay a fixed contribution towards the employee’s legal costs.
 This is in our experience typically between £250 and £500 plus VAT.
 Good practice and indeed the Acas code of practice on settlement agreements suggest that an employee should as a general rule, be allowed 10 calendar days to consider the proposal.
 However, this is not set in stone and the parties may agree a shorter or longer period.

 Step 4: settlement agreement